RobWongus/Project1Test/README.md

 ## Project description

-Using this application travels could find out the main information about the city, the current weather, events, and location to stop by.
+Using this application travelers can find out the main information about the city, the current weather, events, and location to stop by.

 ## Framework